NPillaud/Core-Affect-and-Action-Tendencies/README.md

 # Being Moved by Core Affect: Generalized Approach/Avoidance Responses to Degraded Affective Stimuli

-We present the data and materials for the two studies of the paper.
+We present the data and materials for the two studies.

 ## Experiment 1
 Data_Exp1.xslx --> Data of the first experiment